 I was born in the backwoods of Wisconsin many snowstorms ago to a family of farmers.
 The land and animals were always a part of my life.
 But the family farm was not my future.
 As I turned 18 the family farm was in bankruptcy and was gone well before I turned 19.
 My struggle to understand why things happened as they did shaped my opinions of finance.

 The good news was that I saved almost every dime I made working on the farm growing up.
-Interest rates back them lived around 10% (yeah, those days did exist).
+Interest rates back then were 10% and higher (yeah, those days did exist).
 I worked in my dad’s business fixing silo unloaders for a year and hated it with a passion.
 My dad was poor in those days so my paycheck was very small.
 To supplement my income I prepared tax returns for employees and some vendors.
-My dad also hated bookwork so the task fell to me, which is better than fixing an unloader.
+My dad also hated book work so the task fell to me, which is better than fixing an unloader.
 (My brother still works for the family business and loves it so the work is honest, just not what I wanted in life.)

 Preparing tax returns part-time for a few months in spring paid better than working for dad.
 And once again, living out in the middle of nowhere, I spent very little.
 I diversified out of high-yield CDs into mutual funds.
 Back then I invested in MFS funds because I didn’t know better; now I use Vanguard index funds.
 You will hear more about that later.